Case Study

 2. were recently retired and wished to return to finish out their careers in the familiar environs in which they had worked for many years.

-Several of the maintenance technicians and planners were recruited directly by TDS from our substantial data base of current and former employees.
+Several of the maintenance technicians and planners were recruited directly by Sentinel-TDS from our substantial data base of current and former employees.
 Others were recruited from the same sources as the operators, i.e. recently shut down plants from elsewhere in the US or retirees from the Owner’s plant.

 SOLUTIONS THAT EMPOWER

-TDS now has a cadre of well-qualified, highly skilled, recently-proven coal-fired power plant operators and maintenance technicians available for assignment anywhere in the US.
+Sentinel-TDS now has a cadre of well-qualified, highly skilled, recently-proven coal-fired power plant operators and maintenance technicians available for assignment anywhere in the US.
 Further, we’ve become adept at finding and recruiting new talent from other shut-down coal-fired stations, as well as collaborating with clients to retain their valued personnel who are retired or near retirement.

 After shutdown, we can assist with pre-demolition activities such as system drainage or layup, electrical de-energization, pond/waste water treatment, and asset recovery.
 In addition, we may be able to assist with placement of our clients’ personnel who were laid off pursuant to the plant’s shutdown.
-TDS is a “one-stop-shop” for providing personnel who can facilitate an orderly transition from unit/station normal operation to final shutdown and beyond for our clients.
+Sentinel-TDS is a “one-stop-shop” for providing personnel who can facilitate an orderly transition from unit/station normal operation to final shutdown and beyond for our clients.

 CONTACT US